-Billy served for 5 1/2 years as Senior Vice President, Co-General Counsel and Chief Compliance Officer of Weatherford International Ltd., one of the world’s largest multinational oil and natural gas service companies.
+Billy served for five and a half years as Senior Vice President, Co-General Counsel and Chief Compliance Officer of Weatherford International Ltd., one of the world’s largest multinational oil and natural gas service companies.
 While there, he aided the company in establishing what is widely recognized as a best-in-class compliance program.
 Further, he supervised a litigation and regulatory docket of more than 1,000 cases around the world, including shareholder suits, complex commercial disputes, International Arbitration, employment matters, intellectual property, property damage and personal injury.
 This included guiding Weatherford through its response to the Deepwater Horizon incident in 2010 and various shareholder lawsuits.

 Jessica's experience also includes business litigation on issues beyond the employment context, relating to white collar criminal defense, corporate investigations, and complex commercial litigation.

 Prior to joining Orrick, Jessica served for two years as a judicial clerk for the Nevada Supreme Court.
-As a clerk, Jessica researched and drafted opinions resolving complex civil litigation, including issues of employment, corporate, privacy, and administrative law.Jessica earned her J.D. from the University of the Pacific, McGeorge School of Law, where she was Editor-in-Chief of the McGeorge Law Review and graduated Order of the Coif.
-While at McGeorge, she also served as a judicial extern for the California Court of Appeal, Third Appellate District.
+She earned her J.D. from the University of the Pacific, McGeorge School of Law, where she was Editor-in-Chief of the McGeorge Law Review and graduated Order of the Coif.
+She also served as a judicial extern for the California Court of Appeal, Third Appellate District.

 Prior to joining Orrick, Haley served as a law clerk to the Honorable Jay S. Bybee of the U.S. Court of Appeals for the Ninth Circuit.